 What can the shape of your foot or the length of your toes say about you and your ancestry?
 Let’s have a closer look.

 The concept came about in the 19th century and there are some believers still today.
 The theory suggests there are 5-10 basic foot shapes, depending on who you are talking to.

 People with this belief seem to have made some assumptions based on observation of cultural art.
-For example the “Greek Foot” displays a second toe that is longer then the first.
-The Venus de Milo and many other famous Grecian art works display this orthopedic characteristic.
+For example the “Greek Foot” displays a second toe that is longer than the first.
+The Venus de Milo and many other famous Grecian artworks display this orthopedic characteristic.
 Could this just show a desired aesthetic/standard of beauty or possibly the artist’s own feet?
-Could it have something to do with the Greek’s fascination in the “Golden ratio” a geometrical concept linked with harmony and balance.
+Could it have something to do with the Greek’s fascination with the “Golden ratio” a geometrical concept linked with harmony and balance?
 This foot type is known to podiatrists as a “Morton’s Foot” and is a trait now present in 20 to 30% of the world’s population.
 While the Greek foot may have represented an ideal of beauty in ancient times, it is far from a divine feature.
 It often causes musculoskeletal issues due to inefficient propulsion through the big toe.